akobbet/Sonar-Mines-vs-Rocks-project/README.md

 # Sonar Mines vs Rocks project
-This short report demonstrate a systematic process for working through Predictive Modeling problems that delivers above average results in Python
+This short report demonstrate a systematic process for working through classification Predictive Modeling problems that delivers above average results in Python

 The following is a 5-Step Systematic Process used: